danielecioffo/PageRank-Spark/README.md

 # PageRank-Spark
 Implementation of the MapReduce PageRank algorithm using the Spark framework both in Python and in Java.
+The documentation for this project can be found [here](documentation/latex/pagerankDocumentation.pdf).

 ## How to run the algorithm
 Python version: `spark-submit page_rank.py <input file> <output> <number of iterations>`